 In 2015 we organised the first Australian Bicycle Summit with the overwhelming support of Australian bicycle organisations, bringing every national, state and territory cycling organisation to the table.

-After three years, the Summit provides a platform for cycling organisations to reach unified positions and for high level advocacy to take place with state authorities and political leaders.
 The Australian Bicycle Summit is the one formal occasion each year where an entire cycling sector meets the decision makers.